About Breath-Holding Spells

 If this is your child's first breath-holding spell, seek medical care.
 Although breath-holding spells are not harmful, they can sometimes be a sign of an underlying medical condition and should be checked out.

-Most spells are a response to strong emotions (like being angry, scared, or frustrated), but some are caused by more serious medical conditions, like a seizure disorder, heart arrhythmia, or iron deficiency anemia.
+Most spells are an involuntary response to strong emotions (like being angry, scared, or frustrated), but some are caused by medical conditions, like a seizure disorder, heart arrhythmia, or iron deficiency anemia.
 Treating these conditions may help reduce the frequency of breath-holding spells.

 Once underlying conditions are ruled out, a doctor can help parents determine what triggers a spell in their child, how to prevent future spells, and how to deal with them if they do happen.